QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 It is possible therefore to prepare a spectrogram of a long duration recording using just the ACI index.
 We illustrate the method using a four-hour recording (4-8pm) obtained 10<sup>th</sup> October 2013.
 (See _Slide 3_).
 We break the four-hour recording into 240 one-minute segments.
 We prepare a standard spectrogram for each one-minute of recording and then calculate the ACI value for each of its 256 frequency bins.
 Each minute of recording therefore yields a single ACI spectrum containing 256 values.
 We then join the 240 spectra to make a spectrogram.
 As illustrated in _Slide 3_, the ACI spectrogram reveals a lot of acoustic structure.
 For example, the two tracks after sunset (right side of the spectrogram) are due to the chirps of two different species of cricket--note how the tracks decrease in frequency as temperature declines with the onset of night.
 Other dominant features in the spectrogram are due to birds.

+---

-## Different indices – different views
+## Slide 4: Different indices give different views

 {% include figure.html src="Slides/Slide6.png" caption="Slide 4." %}